 Do you know what’s harder?
 Getting ill, severely ill in some cases, watching people you love dying.
 We all need to do our part.
 No exceptions.
 No playdates, no playgrounds, no hanging out with friends, no dinner parties, no coffee with friends.

 These helpful tips are for everyone; families, neighbors, seniors, friends, relatives.
 Everyone.
+Mental health is a priority for us all.

 Take a moment to reflect on your current state, and how your basic needs are being met.
 Pay attention to all eight senses.
 Are you hungry?
 Thirsty?
 Tired?
 Need a bathroom break?
 When in isolation with your family, continue to ask these questions.
 They are important.
 Taking care of your body’s basic needs goes a long way to managing stressful events.
 Eat.
 Drink.
 Rest.
 Take a shower.
 And yes, use the bathroom on time, too (and don’t forget to wash your hands)!